 Rugs in the right location can really bring a room together, as well as provide a soft surface for tired feet.
 If you do decide to include them in your rental, make sure you choose ones with bright colors and patterns, as they are much better at dissimulating any pet mishaps.
 This rule applies to covers and throws, too, which are a great way to protect your sofa and armchairs, as they act as a barrier between an animal and the furniture (should you allow animals to be on the furniture, of course), and they can be removed and washed easily.

-In an ideal world, your rental will be safe from teeth and claws, but accidents do and will happen, so if a puppy is going to chew the chair leg, you’d rather it was a mass-produced and easily replaceable-chair.
-It is the same principle with curtains—one of the most attractive items to young cats and dogs.
+In an ideal world, your rental will be safe from teeth and claws, but accidents do and will happen, so if a puppy is going to chew the chair leg, you’d rather it was a mass-produced and easily replaceable chair.
+It is the same principle as curtains—one of the most attractive items to young cats and dogs.
 Save yourself the hassle and expense of replacing those lovely drapes by using a cheaper and more readily-available option.

 Making certain areas off-limits